Asuka Langley Soryu: Popularity

-Website Otaku Kart described Asuka as "one of the most popular female characters in anime history".
-She appeared in polls on best anime pilots and female anime characters, proving popular among both female and male audiences.
+Asuka appeared in polls on best anime pilots and female anime characters, proving popular among both female and male audiences.
 In 1996 she ranked third among the "most popular female characters of the moment" in the Anime Grand Prix survey by Animage magazine, behind Rei Ayanami and Hikaru Shido from Magic Knight Rayearth.
 In 1997 and 1998 Anime Grand Prixes, she remained among the top ten female characters; in 1997 she ranked in fourth place, while in 1998 she ranked sixth.
 Asuka also appeared in the magazine's monthly surveys, remaining in the top twenty in 1996, 1997 and 1998 polls.
 In 1999, Animage ranked her fortieth among the one hundred most popular anime characters.

 Her popularity increased after the release of the second Rebuild of Evangelion movie; in August and September 2009 she emerged in first place and remained the most popular female Neon Genesis Evangelion character in Newtype magazine popularity charts, while in October she ranked tenth.
-In a Newtype poll in March 2010, she was voted the third most popular female anime character from the 1990s, immediately after Rei Ayanami and Usagi Tsukino from Pretty Guardian Sailor Moon.
+In a Newtype poll in March 2010, she was voted the third most popular female anime character from the 1990s, immediately after Rei Ayanami and Usagi Tsukino from Sailor Moon.

 In February 2015, almost twenty years after the show first aired, she emerged again on the magazine's charts in sixth place.
 In 2017, she also ranked sixteenth among the characters Anime!
 Anime! site readers would "rather die than marry".
 Her line "Are you stupid?" (あんたバカ?, Anta baka?) also became widely used among hardcore fans after her first appearance in the eighth episode.
 In 2021, after the release of the final Rebuild film, Asuka ranked most popular female character in another Newtype poll.